Enjoy Yourself (Kylie Minogue album): Critical reception

 Several critics panned the production and Minogue's lack of input on the album.
 Arion Berger of Rolling Stone dismissed the singer's woeful vocals, and commented that she had a long way to go to display any artistic innovation.
 People magazine opined that the producers overpowered Minogue, describing her as "a cog in a gray-noise machine".
 In a 2015 review, PopMatters' Joe Sweeney deemed it a more ambitious production and Minogue's vocals were particularly stronger than before.
 He felt the result, however, sounded "like a messy document of artistic maturation".
 Caitlin O'Connor Creevy of Chicago Tribune and a Billboard's reviewer deemed the album premature and average, while also panning the computer-generated songs.

-In a review in 2018, Slant Magazine's Sal Cinquemani wrote that Enjoy Yourself closely repeats Kylie's sonic template and criticized "Hand on Your Heart" as a disjunctive lead single.
+In a review in 2018, Slant Magazine's Sal Cinquemani wrote that Enjoy Yourself closely repeats Kylie's sonic template and criticised "Hand on Your Heart" as a disjunctive lead single.
 He described it as Minogue's second-worst studio album.
-While reviewing the album on its 30th anniversary, Quentin Harrison noted a maturity that was missing from Minogue's previous album.
-He concluded that Minogue had managed to make a pop album that is now recognized as a classic.
+While reviewing the album on its 30th anniversary, Matt Hocter noted a maturity that was missing from Minogue's previous album.
+He concluded that Minogue had managed to make a pop album that is now recognised as a classic.
 In the Encyclopedia of Popular Music (2011), British writer Colin Larkin gave it three out of five stars, as he did Minogue's debut album, classifying it as "recommended" and highly listenable.
 At the ARIA Music Awards of 1990, Minogue was nominated for Best Female Artist for Enjoy Yourself while receiving the Outstanding Achievement Award.
 The music video for "Never Too Late" won the award for Most Popular Music Video at the 32nd Logie Awards, her second win in the category; she previously won for "The Loco-Motion" in 1988.